Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar: Introduction

-In this paper, we study a Halpern-type acceleration of the inexact proximal point method (PPM) for solving the maximal monotone inclusion problem~\eqref{eq1:3} in Hilbert spaces.
+In this paper, we study a Halpern-type acceleration of the inexact proximal point method (HiPPM) for solving the maximal monotone inclusion problem~\eqref{eq1:3} in Hilbert spaces.
 The main contributions of this work can be summarized as follows: \begin{itemize} \item[1.]
 We establish the global convergence of the proposed inexact PPM with Halpern iteration and provide a unified framework for analyzing its convergence rate.
-Under mild conditions on the inexactness tolerance sequence, the squared fixed-point residual is shown to converge at the rate of~$\mathcal{O}(1/k^2)$.
+Under mild conditions on the inexactness tolerance sequence, the squared fixed-point residual is shown to converge at the rate of~$\mathcal{O}(1/k^2)$. \item[2.]

-\item[2.]
 As pointed out in~\cite{kim2021}, for strongly monotone operators, the standard proximal point method enjoys a linear convergence rate in terms of the fixed-point residual, whereas its Halpern-accelerated variant is not necessarily guaranteed to preserve such a rate.
-In this paper, we demonstrate that the inexact PPM with Halpern acceleration indeed attains linear convergence under the strong monotonicity assumption.
+In this paper, we demonstrate that the HiPPM indeed attains linear convergence under some well-studied regularity conditions. \item[3.]

-\item[3.]
 Building upon the accelerated inexact proximal point framework, we further extend the analysis to constrained convex optimization problems within the augmented Lagrangian setting.
 In analogy with Rockafellar’s seminal work~\cite{Roc1976b,Roc1976c}, the proposed accelerated inexact PPM naturally induces an accelerated inexact augmented Lagrangian method.
 This connection allows us to derive corresponding convergence rate and iteration complexity results for the accelerated iALM. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec2-HiPPM} introduces the framework of the Halpern accelerated inexact proximal point algorithm ( in Hilbert spaces and establishes its global convergence.
-Section~\ref{sec3:rate-of-Conv} develops a general framework for analyzing the worst-case convergence rate of the proposed HiPPA using a direct algebraic proof, and demonstrates its fast linear convergence under mild conditions.
-Section~\ref{sec4:acciALM} further derives the convergence rate of the Halpern accelerated inexact augmented Lagrangian method, based on its close connection with the Halpern accelerated inexact PPA.
+Section~\ref{sec2:HiPPM} introduces the framework of the Halpern accelerated inexact proximal point algorithm in Hilbert spaces and establishes its global convergence.
+Section~\ref{sec3:rate-of-Conv} develops a general framework for analyzing the worst-case convergence rate of the proposed HiPPM via a direct algebraic proof, and further demonstrates its fast linear convergence under mild conditions.
+Section~\ref{sec4:acciALM} derives the convergence rate of the Halpern accelerated inexact augmented Lagrangian method by exploiting its close connection with the Halpern accelerated inexact proximal point algorithm.
+Section~\ref{sec5:numerical} presents numerical experiments that validate the theoretical results.
+Finally, Section~\ref{sec6:conclusion} concludes the paper.

 \textbf{Notation.} Throughout the paper, $\mathcal{H}$ denotes a real Hilbert space equipped with inner product $\langle \cdot, \cdot \rangle$ and the induced norm $\|\cdot\|$.
 A set-valued mapping $T: \mathcal{H} \rightrightarrows \mathcal{H}$ is said to be \emph{monotone} if $\langle z - z',\, w - w' \rangle \geq 0$ whenever $w \in T(z),\, w' \in T(z')$.
 It is called \emph{maximal monotone} if, in addition, its graph ${\rm gph} T := \{ (z, w) \in \mathcal{H} \times \mathcal{H} : w \in T(z) \}$ is not properly contained in the graph of any other monotone operator $T': \mathcal{H} \rightrightarrows \mathcal{H}$.
 We denote by $\mathbb{I}_C$ the indicator function of a set $C$, and by ${\rm Dom}(f)$ the effective domain of a function $f$.
 All other notation will be defined as needed in the subsequent sections.